Warrant officer: British Army

+WO2 badge (Note: In the British Army, the crown in a wreath is a badge of appointment for WO2s in the appointment of regimental quartermaster sergeant only.)

 In the British Army, there are two warrant ranks, warrant officer class two (WO2) and warrant officer class one (WO1), the latter being the senior of the two.
 These ranks were previously abbreviated as WOII and WOI (using Roman instead of Indo-Arabic numerals).
 "Warrant officer first class" or "second class" is incorrect.
 The rank immediately below WO2 is staff sergeant (or colour sergeant).
 From 1938 to 1940 there was a WOIII platoon sergeant major rank.

 In March 2015, the new appointment of Army Sergeant Major was created, though the holder is not in fact a warrant officer but a commissioned officer holding the rank of captain.
 The creation of the appointment of command sergeant major was announced in 2009.